emfeltham/Typst.jl/README.md

 ## Tasks

 - [ ] real documentation
-- [ ] update examples to match code changes
+- [ ] update examples to match code changes (N.B., the examples are very out of date and not correct)
 - [X] short captions

 ### Regression tables